modern-influence-of-ancient-warriors

 Terrain Selection and Battlefield Preparation

 Persian generals were masters of choosing ground that maximized their numerical strength and cavalry superiority.
 At the Battle of the Granicus, the Persians selected a riverbank position designed to break the Macedonian charge.
-Although they lost, the principle was sound.
-Alexander internalized this lesson: at Gaugamela, he himself selected a carefully leveled battlefield that allowed his cavalry to maneuver while neutralizing the Persian chariots.
-The Persians had taught him that the battle is often won before the first arrow is loosed, by the ground you choose to fight on.
+Although they lost—due in part to Alexander's audacity—the principle was sound.
+At Issus, the Persians attempted to block the coastal pass, but terrain constrained their numbers.
+At Gaugamela, Darius chose a wide, flat plain expressly to give his cavalry and scythed chariots room to operate.
+Alexander, having learned from these examples, himself selected a carefully leveled battlefield that allowed his cavalry to maneuver while neutralizing the Persian chariots.
+He even had his men dig trenches and obstacles to disrupt chariot charges—a direct adaptation of Persian defensive techniques.

-The Evolution of the Phalanx
+The Evolution of the Phalanx into a Flexible Instrument

-Officer Corps and Command Hierarchy
+The Officer Corps and Decentralized Command

 Cultural Integration and Morale